-Any company that hold lots of confidential client information should consider cybersecurity coverage.
-Accountants in particular are entrusted with highly confidential information, such as financial and tax data, as well as personal client details.
+Any company that holds lots of confidential client information should consider cybersecurity coverage.
+Accountants, in particular, are entrusted with highly confidential information, such as financial and tax data, as well as personal client details.
 As a result, accountants make for ideal targets.

 The loss of data could be a result of a malicious attack, theft of a phone or laptop, or even a careless email attachment.
 A carefully crafted cybersecurity insurance policy could protect a firm against each of these risks.

 The coverage is for direct costs incurred by the insured company, not for costs that come as a result of lawsuits or regulatory demands/fines.
 The most common types of claims on this type of policy include:

 - Notification costs: Notifying clients and partners of the breach

 - Forensics: Legal and forensic help to triage the breach, and meet any regulatory requirements